Consistency of Spectral Clustering on Hierarchical Stochastic Block Models: Experiments

-As we can see, the completeness score \eqref{def:complete} takes value in $[0,1]$ and 1 stands for perfectly complete clustering.
-This metric is asymmetric and invariant to label permutations.
-And the completeness score will not necessarily degrade when the number of clusters $\hat{K}$ gets larger.
+Clearly, the completeness score \eqref{def:complete} takes value in $[0,1]$ and a value $1$ implies that the clustering is complete.
+This metric is invariant to label permutations and asymmetric in $V$ and $\hat{V}$.
+The asymmetry renders the completeness score a proper metric to evaluate the performance of recovering mega-communities.

-We summarized the completeness scores of the first split produced by the recursive bi-partitioning algorithm using the adjacency matrix $\mtx{A}$, the unnormalized Laplacian $\mtx{L}$ and the normalized Laplacian $\mtx{N}$ in Table \ref{tab:completeness}.

-From Table \ref{tab:completeness}, we have some interesting observations.
-First, we can see that the spectral bi-clustering algorithms based on unnormalized graph Laplacian or normalized graph Laplacian lead to similar results for all datasets.
-And they perform almost perfectly in Dolphins, Karate, Political books, UK faculty, Football and C. elegans, but completely fail in Political blogs, while in this case, spectral bi-clustering based on adjacency matrix results in fairly accurate community recovery.
-The undesirable performance on Political blogs of graph Laplacians is not surprising in light of that Political blogs network endures high degree heterogeneity.
+For each of the three recursive bi-partitioning algorithms, we compute the completeness score for the first split.
+The results are reported in Table \ref{tab:completeness}.
+Notably, the unnormalized graph Laplacian-based algorithm performs well on all networks but Political blogs, which has substantially higher degree variation as shown in Table \ref{tab:summary}.
+This partly corroborates our theory that the degree variation plays an important role.

-Apart from the coarsest level of the hierarchical community structure, the recovery of the entire community hierarchy is of great importance as well.
-In order to investigate the performance of recursive bi-clustering algorithm on rebuilding the hierarchy, we apply the algorithm recursively to UK faculty, Football and C. elegans.
-We will examine the performance of the first few splits without using any stopping rule for these examples based on the completeness scores.
-The rest of this section discuses these applications in detail.
+Next, we move deeper into the estimated hierarchy and evaluate the performance of (partial) hierarchy recovery.
+For illustration, we investigate three networks: UK faculty, Football, and C. elegans.
+We will examine the performance of the first few splits based on the completeness scores.

-~\\ \textbf{UK faculty}, is the social network of the academic staffs of a given Faculty of a UK university consisting of three separate schools.
-These three separate schools form three disjoint communities naturally, which are reckoned as the ground truth of community memberships.
-The following Figure \ref{fig:UK} displays the intermediate clustering results after each round of the recursive bi-partitioning algorithm based on the unnormalized graph Laplacian.
-We can observe that the algorithm succeeds in both recovering the community memberships and building a reasonable hierarchy, in the sense that the communities that split later are those have denser connections between each other.